moazzam-hameed-paracha/fe-challenge/README.md

 - Contains atomic, stateless UI elements (e.g., Button, Card, Dialog, Input, Select, etc.).
 - Used by both `sections` and `custom` components for a consistent look and feel.

+### ShadCN Integration

+- This project leverages ShadCN for building reusable UI components with Tailwind CSS.
+- ShadCN provides a library of pre-designed components that are customizable and optimized for modern web applications.
+- Components are styled using Tailwind utilities, ensuring consistency and responsiveness across the app.
+- Example components include buttons, modals, and dropdowns, which are used extensively throughout the app.

 ### `src/components/sections/`

 - Each file is a self-contained section of the landing page (e.g., Hero, Features, Pricing, Contact, etc.).